 Compliance with allocation of trial intervention (i.e., whether participants randomised to CIs received them and whether participants randomised to standard care received HAs) will be recorded.
 Participants in the CI arm will be considered adherent to treatment allocation if they receive a CI during the trial.
-Participants in the HA arm will be considered adherent to treatment to treatment allocation if they allocation if they do not receive a CI during the trial.
+Participants in the HA arm will be considered adherent to treatment allocation if they do not receive a CI during the trial.